A Better Living Home Care Sacramento

 How long is a benefit period?

-Some policies will allow you to draw benefits up to 3 calendar years then–even if you have not reached the benefit maximum–that is all there is.
-If the policy bases the benefit period on days of service, that is better, and some policies allow you to access any time during your life until your lifetime maximum benefit is reached.
+Some policies will allow you to draw benefits up to 3 calendar years.
+Then–even if you have not reached the benefit maximum–that is all there is.
+If the policy bases the benefit period on days of service, that is better, and some policies allow you to access benefits until your lifetime limit is reached.
 Insurers that use daily limits in conjunction with a benefit time limit based on calendar days rarely pay out the maximum lifetime benefit, unless the policyholder reaches their daily limit every day of the year over the benefit period.

 What is the “exclusion period”?

 It’s similar to a deductible and is the number of days from the first day a caregiver provides assistance to the end of the exclusion period.
 The insurer does not pay benefits during this period.
 Make sure you ask if it is based on “days of service” or “calendar days”.
-A thirty day exclusion period based on calendar days is satisfied once thirty days has elapsed from the first day of service, regardless if a caregiver provided services on any of the 29 days following that day.
+A thirty day exclusion period based on calendar days is satisfied once thirty days has elapsed from the first day of service, regardless of the number of days the caregiver actually worked.
 A thirty day exclusion based on “days of service” means assistance must be provided by a caregiver on 30 separate days.
 So, a caregiver providing assistance 3 days a week will take 10 weeks to meet the exclusion criteria.
-Typical exclusion periods are 0, 15, 30, 45, 60, and 90 days.
+Typical exclusion periods are 0, 15, 30, 45, 60, and 90 days

 Is there any waiver of the exclusion period?

-Some policies waive the exclusion if the beneficiary is cognitively impaired.
+Most policies waive the exclusion if the beneficiary is cognitively impaired or enrolled in a hospice program.

 Do they require their own nurse to assess the beneficiary to obtain an authorization for home care services?

 More insurers are requiring this, and sometimes scheduling this assessment can delay benefits.
 Schedule as soon as possible.
-Some insurers will authorize services prior to the nurse assessment, pending its outcome.
+However, most insurers will cover services received prior to the nurse assessment and count them toward any exclusionary period, pending the assessment outcome.

 When should you file a claim?